Charitable Gift Annuity

 There is a way for you to support the Unitarian Universalist Association and feel confident that you have dependable income in your retirement years.
 You can do this with a charitable gift annuity.

 This type of donation can provide you with regular payments and allow us to further our work.
-You can also receive a variety of tax benefits, including a federal income tax charitable deduction.
+You can also qualify for a variety of tax benefits, including a federal income tax charitable deduction when you itemize.

 Meet Lars and Lucille Watson